 2. Users store their API keys via the web UI or the REST API

 No single compromised component can exfiltrate all user credentials.
-The server’s OpenBao token is write-scoped — it cannot read user secrets.
+The server’s vault token is write-scoped — it cannot read user secrets.
 Only a valid IdP access token (from an active user session) can produce a read-scoped token.

 Server configuration#